 It will likely be inappropriate to say that this or that birding binocular under 100 model is perfect.
 Every model has its drawbacks.
 You might lose a bit of light transmission to get portability, or pay a higher cost for expensive prism coatings that convey purer color.
-Making the appropriate choice can enable you to get a pleasant complex of glass, gasoline, internal gears, and lens coatings; merely devote the cost variable and there you’ve the best birding binoculars you’ll be seeing more birdlife than you would ever consider.
+Making the appropriate choice can enable you to get a pleasant complex of glass, gasoline, internal gears, and lens coatings; merely devote the cost variable and there you’ve the best birding and best low light binoculars you’ll be seeing more birdlife than you would ever consider.

 The screen price is the manufacturer’s suggested retail price, but binoculars can often be found for as much as 20-30% less.